OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/Dynamic-UpdateSource/README_Dynamic-UpdateSource.md

 		the PowerShell function in the script into your PowerShell session which will allow you to run the function from the console.

+5. Update the SourcePathLookup.csv with the Active Directory Site name and the update source for that site.
+		ADSite,source
+		Site1,\\Site1Server\OfficeSource
+		Site2,\\Site2Server\OfficeSource
+		Site3,\\Site3Server\OfficeSource

 4. Run the function against the local computer, be sure to include the parameters TargetFilePath and UpdateSourcePath.

 		Dynamic-UpdateSource -TargetFilePath "\\server\msoffice\configuration.xml" -UpdateSourcePath
 		"\\server\msoffice\site.csv"

-5. Have a csv file which has the header row "ADSite,source" note the sample content below, this file can either have a .csv or .txt extension

-		ADSite,source
-		MS-HQ1,\\MS-HQ1\MSOfficeSource
-		MS-HQ2,\\Server1\MSOfficeSource
-		MS-HQ3,\\Server2\MSOfficeSource